The International School for Holocaust Studies

 - Answer Page for Teacher

-The Holocaust occurred 65 years ago and reams have been written about it.
+The Holocaust occurred over 70 years ago and reams have been written about it.
 Various disciplines have applied their approaches to try and understand the transgressive nature of this period in human history.
 We have written a lesson-plan focusing on a poem written by W.H.
 Auden, one of England’s leading poets at the time of World War II.
 The poem was written about half a year before the outbreak of the war and as such, it deals more with the problems of refugees than with ghettos and concentration camps.
 With great prescience, Auden raises the specter of the German-Jewish refugees that had become a factor on the international agenda since the mid-1930’s, and whose fate he addresses even before the war erupts.
 The poem can be found in many compilations of world poetry.

 The students will confront the question of man’s inhumanity to man through the insights of the artist who works with words, the poet.
 Toward the end of the lesson-plan, we will also ask the pupil to consider other art forms such as painting and photography in an attempt to expose the students to the possibilities offered by these various disciplines in conveying the inside human experience of difficult historical periods.
 Can the art forms add to our historical knowledge?
 Do they deepen the impact?